repoze/repoze.debug/README.txt

 responselogger middleware
 =========================

-The responselogger middleware logs requests and responses to a file for later perusal.
+The responselogger middleware logs requests and responses to a set of files for later perusal and analysis.

+There are two logs: the verbose log, and the trace log.

+The verbose log is human-readable.

+The trace log is meant to be processed by the wsgirequestprofiler script (included).

 Configuration via Python
 ------------------------